Anthropology + Technology Conference, Bristol 2019

 - An applied anthropologist who works on emerging technology projects, and divides their time between Australia and Europe.
 (Invitation to speak accepted.
 Awaiting confirmation of availability.)

 - Dr Simon Roberts, an internationally-respected applied anthropologist based in London, who has worked for Intel.
-Dr Roberts is a founding partner at Stripe Partners, and has devoted his career to bringing deep human insight to solve business challenges and inspire innovation, with a particular focus on technology.
+Simon is a founding partner at Stripe Partners, and has devoted his career to bringing deep human insight to solve business challenges and inspire innovation, with a particular focus on technology.